 From nearby, the lynx-like creature bounds forward and starts entwining itself between your legs.
-And as it does, you find the surrounding snow has taken on a warm, orangish glow.
-Looking up, you find that the sun is struggling to fully rise over the ravine's edge, and it oddly seems to be approaching dawn.
+And as it does, you find the surrounding snow has taken on almost a warm glow.
+Looking up, you find that the sun is struggling to rise over the ravine's edge, and it oddly seems to be approaching dawn.